Skip to main content

 Migrate from Firecrawl to fastCRW in 10 Minutes — Drop-In Guide

 Migrate from Firecrawl to fastCRW with a base-URL swap. fastCRW exposes a Firecrawl-compatible REST API on /scrape, /crawl, /map, /search — keep the firecrawl-py SDK, point it at fastcrw.com, done.
-Endpoint mapping table + honest divergences.
+Full endpoint mapping table included.

 Migrating from Firecrawl to fastCRW is mostly a base-URL swap: fastCRW exposes a Firecrawl-compatible REST API, so the same firecrawl-py SDK and request shapes keep working on /scrape, /crawl, /map, and /search.